jframos/fiware-paas/README.md

 - Tomcat 7.X.X
 - PostgreSQL

-#### Building Requirements
+## Building instructions
-It is a a maven application, it is just need to execute mvn clean install
+It is a a maven application:

+- Compile, launch test and build all modules

+      $ mvn clean install
+- Create a zip with distribution int target/paas-manager-server-dist.zip

+      $ mvn assembly:assembly -DskipTests

+- You can generate a rpm o debian packages (using profiles in pom)

+   for debian/ubuntu:

+      $ mvn install -Pdebian -DskipTests
+      (created target/paas-manager-server-XXXXX.deb)

+   for centOS:

+      $ mvn install -Prpm -DskipTests

 ## Installation instruction (for CentOS)
 ### Database configuration